shreyanshk/boottorrent/docs/internals.rst

     | 'transmission' section of the 'config' and assets/tpls/transmission.json.tpl are send to Jinja2 to get final configuration file for Transmission which is then written to env's out/transmission/settings.json file.

 At this point, configuration for these components is present in the out/ directory and these processes are ready to be launched.
-Note: Hefur doesn't require configuration file and its CLI is simple.
+Note: Opentracker doesn't require configuration file and its CLI is simple.
 So, it's not written.

 7. Launch external components on the host.
     | After the configuration(s) is written for components, they are launched and passed the path to their respective configuration.